What if I tell you that technical SEO audit is an absolutely doable thing and even non-techie guys(like me) can achieve great results with it?

 It may include a summary of the answer from your webpage, the page title, URL and link to the webpage.

-The main benefit of featured snippet for bloggers is that it improves your page prominence in the SERP like NOTHING ELSE!
+The main benefit of featured snippets for bloggers is that it improves your page prominence in the SERP like NOTHING ELSE!

 Here are the tips on how to optimize for Google’s answer boxes: